Dana94/2019-website/blog/2020-04-24-using-resolvers-to-connect-your-data.md

 }
 ```

-For another query, I want to return a list of quotes based on an author's name entered by a user.
+For another query, I want to return a list of quotes of a specific author.
+The author's name will be given as an argument.

 In learning about resolvers, I had to understand how to connect the authors with their quotes.
 The connection is finding the `id` in `authors` and returning the `quotes` that have a matching `authorId`.